Special Use Permit

 Reserve Shelter Capacity: 50 people

-The Pomo A Day-Use Area is one of two day-use areas with direct access to the only designated swim beach at Lake Mendocino.
+The Pomo A Day-Use Area has direct access to the only designated swim beach at Lake Mendocino.
 This makes it a great place to bring the family for a day of barbeque and swimming.
-Due to health reasons, however, we do not allow pets in either of the day-use areas attached to the designated swim beach.
+Due to health reasons, however, we do not allow pets day-use areas attached to the designated swim beach.
 Pomo A also has a playground and an open grassy field for soccer or frisbee.
-A short walk with get you to the Kyen Campground to the east and is within easy the northern trailhead for the Shakota Trail, and the Pomo Cultural Center to the west.
+A short walk with get you to the Kyen Campground to the east and is within easy access to the northern trailhead for the Shakota Trail.

-The reservable shelter in this area is located inbetween Lake Mendocino and the playground.
-There is also an equally large non-reservable group shelter near the restrooms as well as severak smaller picnic shelters scattered around this day-use area.
-One downside is that none of the picnic shelters have access to electricity.
-The other is that there is no vehicle access for dropping off your picnic supplies and most of the shelters are located near the lakeshore.
+The reservable shelter in this area is located in between Lake Mendocino and the playground.
+There is also an equally large non-reservable group shelter near the restrooms as well as several smaller picnic shelters scattered around this day-use area.
+Be prepared to carry all picnic supplies to the shelters without the ease of having a nearby vehicle drop off location.

 Pros